vpvnguyen/friend-finder/README.md

 - Create mock database using `friendFinder.sql`.
 - Start application: `node server.js`.
 > This starts your Express server and connects to MySQL.
+> Express server should be listening on `localhost:3000` and connected to MySQL.

+### Default Configurations
 PORT `server.js`:

 ```javascript